 - Installing as your Primary/Secondary OS

 Kali has been built from the ground up, keeping mobility and forensics in mind, and that’s precisely why I prefer running it from a bootable drive, and I suggest the same.
-However, should you decide to install it, the steps aren’t any different.
+However, the steps aren’t different should you decide to install it.

 Step 1: Getting the right version

 Kali has had a lot of iterations in the past and has a rich history of updates.
-If you’re planning to dive deep into it, I suggest going for the full version.
+If you plan to dive deep into it, I suggest the full version.
 Make sure that you choose the right architecture as well.

 Step 2: Creating an installation media

-Once you’ve downloaded the image file, burn it to the USB drive, and you’ll be good to go.
+Burn it to the USB drive once you’ve downloaded the image file, and you’ll be ready to go.
 If you’re on Windows, the simplest way is to download Win32 Disk Imager, select the image, select the USB drive and click on write.
 You can also use Rufus in case you want more control over the bootable drive.